European Union (EU) - Export requirements for fish and seafood

 - Products to which Animal Health attestations apply

-CFIA reserves the right to require that the product be presented for inspection in Canada, if in the opinion of the inspector a product inspection is necessary prior to validating the requested certificate.
+CFIA reserves the right to require that the product be presented for inspection in Canada, if in the opinion of the inspector, a product inspection is necessary prior to validating the requested certificate.
+Export certificates will be issued using TRACES NT.

 Note: CFIA will make every reasonable effort to validate the submitted certificate as quickly as possible.

-Specific guidance for completion of the TRACES NT certification submission
+Specific guidance for completion of the TRACES NT certification submission for SFC licensed vessels landing fish in EU

 4. Labelling, packaging and marking requirements

-- The unique establishment identifier and the word "Canada" must be in close proximity, easy to understand and marked in a conspicuous place in such a way as to be easily visible, clearly legible and indelible.
+- The unique establishment ID number and the word "Canada" must be in close proximity, easy to understand and marked in a conspicuous place in such a way as to be easily visible, clearly legible and indelible.
 The information must be placed so that it is not confused with the product coding information

 - Depending on the presentation of different products of animal origin, the identification mark may be applied directly to the product, the wrapping or the packaging, or be printed on a label affixed to the product, the wrapping or the packaging.
 The mark may also be an irremovable tag made of a resistant material

-- For products of animal origin that are placed in transport containers or large packages and are intended for further handling, processing, wrapping or packaging in another establishment, the mark may be applied to the external surface of the container or packaging
+- For products of animal origin that are placed in transport containers or large packages and are intended for further handling, processing, wrapping or packaging in another establishment, the identification mark may be applied to the external surface of the container or packaging

-- When products of animal origin are placed in a package destined for direct supply to the final consumer, it is sufficient to apply the mark to the exterior of that package only
+- When products of animal origin are placed in a package destined for direct supply to the final consumer, it is sufficient to apply the identification mark to the exterior of that package only

 Additional labelling and packaging requirements for live bivalve molluscs